microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 ## Theory of Operation

+The CLB is a LUT...
+To configure it, use the CLB Synthesizer tool inside of MCC (or the equivalant [standalone online tool](#)).
+Logic diagrams are screenshots of the tool.
+All of the configuration files (.clb and .v) are included in the example folders.

 ![CLB Diagram](./images/CLBStructure.PNG)

-There are 3 main function blocks in this program - an input handler, a free-running counter for number generation, and a series of LUTs for the display outputs.
+There are three main function blocks in this program - an input handler, a free-running counter for number generation, and a series of LUTs for the display outputs.
 The CLB clock source is from TMR2.

-### Input
+### Input Handler

-The input is composed of 2 main elements - an input debouncer and a one-shot generator.
+The input is composed of two sections - an input debouncer and a one-shot generator.
 When SW0 is pressed, a series of small "bounces" occur before the value stabilizes.
 To avoid instability due to this behavior, the CLB logic implements a small input debouncer out of two D-Flip Flops, an inverter, and an AND gate, as shown in the image below.

 ![Debouncer](./images/debouncing.PNG)

-Then, a one-shot pulse generator is implemented to enable/disable the output Flip-Flops for each LED when the button is pressed.
-The one-shot works by only emitting a pulse when the debouncer output in the previous clock cycle is not equal to current output of the debouncer, and the current signal is 1 (pressed).
+Then, a one-shot pulse generator is implemented to enable/disable the output Flip-Flops when the user presses a button.
+If the one-shot was removed, the dice would roll while the user held the button.

+The one-shot works emits a pulse when the debouncer output in the previous clock cycle is not equal to current output of the debouncer, and the current signal is 1 (pressed).
 Then, the one-shot generates a pulse that causes the JK Flip-Flop to toggle on the next clock cycle.
 At this point, the one-shot output will become 0 as the previous and current values match.

 ![One-Shot](./images/oneShot.PNG)